ashishsharmaiit/PickyRobotics/Operator/README.md

 # Phase1PointNshootMVP Instructions

-1. No change in python code.
-You can use the last functional code that you have running.
-Run the webserver.js and main.py.
+1. Run the webserver.js and main.py.
 Please make suitable changes to websocket address and video ID etc in main.py.
 Run the appropriate webserver.
 2. Copy and paste the Receiver folder in a separate folder.
 Please note that the steps to run the browser files have changed because of modularization of code.
 Modularized code can't run by just opening the file in a browser, due to security reasons imposed by browsers.
 3. Go inside that folder in a terminal.
 4. Run $ python3 -m http.server